-The famous Champs-Elysées avenue in Paris are the top high end Paris shopping district.
-In the district, Avenue Montaigne and Rue du Faubourg Saint-Honore concentrate many of the most exclusive French fashion brand shops.
+The famous Champs-Elysées Avenue in Paris is the top high end Paris shopping district.
+In the district, Avenue Montaigne, with Dior flagship store, and Rue du Faubourg Saint-Honoré, with Hermès flagship store, concentrate many of the most exclusive French fashion brand shops.

 Paris Mero: Champs-Elysées Clemenceau (line 1 and 13), Franklin Roosevelt (line 1 and 9), George V (line 1) and Etoile (line 1, 6, 2) metro stations.

 Most shops are open 7 days a week from 10am to at least 9 or 10pm (can be 12pm).
 On Sundays, many shops open at 12am.
 The Champs-Elysées have mid-size shopping malls, extending the shopping area.
-Visit Elysees 26 (26) with Agatha jewelery and l'Eclaireur fashion, Galeries du Claridge (74) with Annick Goutal perfumes, Fnac, Paul & Shark, Arcades des Champs-Elysées (78) with Starbucks.
+Visit Elysées 26 (26) with Agatha jewelery and l'Eclaireur fashion, Galeries du Claridge (74) with Goutal perfumes, Fnac, Paul & Shark, Arcades des Champs-Elysées (78) with Starbucks.

 Perfume shops: Guerlain (68), Sephora multi brand (72), Yves Rocher (102).